The Mobile Wallet Could Be a Major Payments Disruptor…if Consumers Use Them

 Who should we believe?
 The expert forecasts, or the actual studies showing less than 5% of customers are using mobile wallets?

 A mobile wallet is pretty much exactly what it sounds like: a virtual "wallet" that stores cardholder information on a mobile device.
 It may exist in the form of a downloadable app that can be installed on a smartphone or tablet, but newer devices often come with this software pre-installed.

-The app can take the place of a physical wallet by digitally storing credit card, debit card, discount, or reward cards information.
+The app is an alternative payment method that can take the place of a physical wallet by digitally storing credit card, debit card, discount, or reward cards information.
 All data is linked to a personal identification format such as a number or key, a QR code, or an image of the owner.

 When a user makes a card-present payment, the app works through near-field communication (NFC), which uses radio frequencies to communicate between devices.
 Walmart Pay uses a QR code, but the process is similar.

 In terms of installs, the largest provider of mobile wallet capabilities is Samsung, with its Samsung Pay boasting 30 million users.
 Apple Pay and Google Pay (formerly Android Pay) are the closest challengers, with 4 million and 1.5 million users, respectively.
 However, this only indicates how many consumers have the app installed, not the number of people actually using the service.

 For acceptance and usage, Apple Pay is in the lead, while relative newcomer Walmart Pay already has an adoption rate higher than Samsung Pay and Google Pay combined.
 Of course, Walmart Pay is limited to purchasing from Walmart, and Apple Pay is limited to Apple phone users, and so on.
 Locking down a comparative metric is nearly impossible, because there are too many variables.

 How Do Mobile Wallets Impact eCommerce?